K3RN3L32/Vestige-v3.0/README.md

 <br>There's no requirement to delete MANIFEST from the jar before putting to MC folder.

 ### Running
-To launch the client in the IDE, you need to execute Start.java, **and specify working directory to `./test_run/`**.<br>
+To launch the client in the IDE, you need to execute Start.java, **and specify working directory to `./test_run/`**.

-An example run configuration.<br>
+An example run configuration.
 <img src="https://developers.marcloud.net/i/launchConfig.png"/>

-Minecraft's directory will be `./test_run/`.
-All saves, resource packs etc. will be there.

-### Migrating from old version of MCP
-Nothing easier.
-Move your existing java code to `/src/main/java`, and any resources i.e. shaders, fonts etc. to `/src/main/resources`.
-If you added new libraries, make sure to add them to pom.xml, and you're set :D

-### Support
-If you have any questions about this repo, let me know on <a href="https://marcloud.net/discord">my Discord</a>! ^^

-<br><br>
 **May 1.8.9 survive!**